corda/corda/contracts/src/main/kotlin/com/r3corda/contracts/generic/README.md

 The last point is important because banks will need to integrate smart contract into their existing systems.
 Most banks already have _script_ representation of trades in order to have somewhat generic pricing and risk infrastructure.

 ### Inspiration
 The representation is inspired by _composing contracts_ by Simon Peyton Jones, Jean-Marc Eber and Julian Seward.
-The two most important differences from _composing contracts_ is:
+The two most important differences from _composing contracts_ are:

  - No implicit contract holder and writer.
 A contract can have an arbitrary number of parties (although less than two does not make sense).
  - Handling and timing of an event is a responsibility of the beneficiary of the event.